CEG4110-Team-Jacob/Project/Deliverables/SoftwareDevelopmentPlan.md

 - Vote by Majority within 6 hours in Discord (in a tie choose a random one)
   - If someone posts a vote at night, the deadline would be until 10 A.M.

+## Changes

+- 3/26: Added Presentation Slides to the Milestones.

 ## Milestones

 - Important Milestones that some combine the development methodology with constraints you cannot change (e.g., how long the course is).
 They all should be done by 11:59 P.M. of the day.